Bowgen History, Family Crest & Coats of Arms

-Wales came the name of Bowgen.
+From the Celtic land of Wales came the name of Bowgen.
 The Welsh name Bowgen is a patronymic surname created from the Welsh personal name Owen, or Owein.
 The surname Bowgen was originally ab-Owen: the distinctive Welsh patronymic prefix "ab" or "ap," means "son of," but the prefix has been assimilated into the surname over the course of time.
-CITATION[CLOSE]

 Early Origins of the Bowgen family

-Another 188 words (13 lines of text) covering the years 1761, 1797 and 1704 are included under the topic Early Bowgen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bowgen research.
+Another 64 words (5 lines of text) covering the years 1761, 1797, 1704, 1575, 1624 and 1590 are included under the topic Early Bowgen History in all our PDF Extended History products and printed products wherever possible.

 Bowgen Spelling Variations

 Although there are not an extremely large number Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
 This variety of spellings began almost immediately after the acceptance of surnames within Welsh society.
 As time progressed, these old Brythonic names were eventually were recorded in English.
 This process was problematic in that many of the highly inflected sounds of the native language of Wales could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
 The name Bowgen has seen various spelling variations: Bowen, Bowne, Bowan, Bowin, Bowene, Bowane and many more.

 Early Notables of the Bowgen family (pre 1700)